zyc00/nuwa/README.md

     0.2981818762436387,
     -0.7178426463982863
   ],

+  "scale_denorm": 2.0,                     # (Optional, for normalized scenes) scale denormalization factor, use this to scale the scene back to the original size

+  "colmap_path": "./colmap",               # (Optional) relative path to the colmap folder (camera, images, points)

   "camera_angle_x": 0.6528299784,          # (Optional, NOT recommended) global camera angle x, if this exists, focal parameters (x and y) in frames are ignored